denbykov/upVibe-server/docs/business/user_management.md

 #### AC 4

-Read user's data from the [users](../database/users/users.md) table filtering by:
+Read the user's data from the [users](../database/users/users.md) table filtering by:
 sub = access_token.sub

 #### AC 5